aibasel/lab/docs/lab.concepts.rst

 ========

 An **experiment** consists of multiple **steps**.
-Most experiments will have steps for building and executing the experiment:
+Most experiments will have steps for building and executing the experiment, and parsing logs:

     >>> from lab.experiment import Experiment
     >>> exp = Experiment()
     >>> exp.add_step("build", exp.build)
     >>> exp.add_step("start", exp.start_runs)
+    >>> exp.add_step("parse", exp.parse)

 Moreover, there are usually steps for **fetching** the results and making **reports**: